 This webpage lists studies that are currently accepting applications.
-Click on a green bar below to learn more about the study and how to apply.
+Click on a green bar below to learn more about the study and how to participate.

 Researchers at University Health Network are recruiting youth between 12-17 diagnosed with autism, cerebral palsy, or acquired brain injury, their parents, and individuals with knowledge of healthcare transitions to examine a study that looks at transitioning to adult health and community programs.